4 Tools for Blood Sugar Balance and Better Digestion

 • Irritability when you’re hungry

-• Digestive discomfort that creeps in after certain meals
+• Digestive discomfort after certain meals

 • Fatigue